apples/cider_wiki/README.md

 class to search files, full reference [here][pcre2-reference].
 The regex will automatically be prefixed with the flags `(?im)` (case-insensitive, multiline).
 To disable these, you can use `(?^)` or `(?-i)` at the start of your search.

+Toggling the `[/]` button will search the raw BBCode of the page instead of the rendered output.
+Double-clicking a result will take you to that line in the BBCode editor instead of showing the rendered page.

 ## Page data structure